kushaljaink/netflixdbt/README_FINAL.md

 - supports scalable refresh patterns (including incremental loads)

 This project demonstrates how modern analytics teams transform raw data into a reusable, trusted warehouse layer that powers dashboards, insights, and ML features.

 ---

-## 🧠 Business Context
-Netflix-style platforms generate massive volumes of data such as:
-- User ratings and engagement events
-- Movie metadata and genres
-- User-generated tags and feedback
-- External movie references (IMDb, TMDB)

-Analytics teams rely on clean, reliable, and well-modeled datasets to power dashboards, experimentation, and downstream machine learning use cases.

----